-- Faster failure detection and recovery by DMP
+■ Faster failure detection and recovery by DMP

-DMP has been enhanced to allow the vxdmpadm command to be used to adjust the I/O error recovery and I/O throttling mechanisms on individual paths. - Changing DMP tunables The values of most DMP tunables can now be set by using the vxdmpadm settune command. - Retry period for Persistent Group Reservation (PGR)
+DMP has been enhanced to allow the vxdmpadm command to be used to adjust the I/O error recovery and I/O throttling mechanisms on individual paths.

-The maximum time period for which DMP retries the SCSI-3 Persistent Reserve operation with A/P arrays can now be tuned by using the dmp_retry_timeout parameter with the vxdmpadm command.
-The default value is 120 seconds, which is twice the value of the SCSI I/O timeout.
+- Changing DMP tunables The values of most DMP tunables can now be set by using the vxdmpadm settune command. - Retry period for Persistent Group Reservation (PGR) The maximum time period for which DMP retries the SCSI-3 Persistent Reserve operation with A/P arrays can now be tuned by using the dmp_retry_timeout parameter with the vxdmpadm command.
+The default value is 0 seconds.
+In previous releases, the default value was set to 120 seconds, which is twice the value of the SCSI I/O timeout.
+However, the default value has been set to 0 seconds, as the parameter will become obsolete in future releases.
 This parameter has no direct effect on I/O processing by DMP.

 Disabling a switch port can trigger a fabric reconfiguration, which can take time to stabilize.
 During this period, attempting to register PGR keys through the secondary path to an array may fail with an error condition, such as unit attention or device reset, or the return of vendor-specific sense data.
 The retry period allows a fabric reconfiguration, which is usually a transient condition, to not be seen as an error by DMP.